devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 That's when I really want to make use of my coding skill and started Googling.
 I found out I can make Android Apps since I know Java.
 Wait no more......

-I started learning `Android Programming` in [Udacity](https://www.udacity.com/) and I gradually started making little basic android apps.
+I started learning `Android Programming` in [Udacity](https://www.udacity.com/) and I gradually started making little basic Android apps.

 I Moved to College a few months later.
 I always had a mind for solving problems.
 I saw a problem with the timetable. wait no more I made a Time Table App that can not only show you what class is right now but also remind you what's next.
 Don't mind the name please 😅.

 ![cserocksapp](/assets/images/cserocks.png)
 [Click here to take a look](https://github.com/devwaseem/CSECROCKZZ)

-_That was my first successful android project_ 🎉
+_That was my first successful Android project_ 🎉

-Since then, I was always curious to learn the concepts in depth be as it android or any programming languages.
+Since then, I was always curious to learn the concepts in depth be as it Android or any programming languages.

 A few months later, a Hackathon was conducted in my college where I created an app for our college bus which will update live status and route of the bus and also alert the students when the bus is near 100-300 meters.

 _(Unfortunately I lost the code, so I can't able to link it here)_

-I've made a lot of apps since then, met a lot of people, made friends, helped a lot of people, made some money too 🤑.
+I have made a lot of apps since then, met a lot of people, made friends, helped a lot of people, made some money too 🤑.

 In 2017, I bought a Macbook Pro 2012, until then I used an old dell laptop with 2 gigs of ram.
-Imagine running an android studio in an < 2 Gb RAM.
+Imagine running an Android studio in an < 2 Gb RAM.
 Its a nightmare.

  The same year, I found a problem to solve it again.
 I found a basic thing that WhatsApp is missing.
 That is a video cutting feature.
 I see a lot of people want to upload videos or songs that are more than 30 seconds but unfortunately there isn't a way unless they have to use a hard way by cutting the videos 30 seconds manually and upload the video as their stories in Whatsapp.
 Also there is no such app that can do it in the market.